GoogleCloudPlatform/community/tutorials/go-gae-quickstart.md

 *   **Build and run your "Hello, world!" app**

-    You will learn how to run your app using Google Cloud Shell, right in your browser.
-At the end you'll deploy your app to the web using the `gcloud` command.
+    You will learn how to run your app using Cloud Shell, right in your browser.
+At the end, you'll deploy your app to the web using the `gcloud` command.

 *   **After the tutorial...**